 Dozens of advanced students from the Academy have continued their studies during the summer months by being accepted at some of the most prestigious summer workshops in the country.
 The list includes the Jaqueline Kennedy Onassis School (American Ballet Theatre), The Atlanta Ballet, Ballet Austin, Boston Ballet, The Bolshoi Academy at Vail, Colorado Ballet, Joffrey Ballet (NY), Kirov Academy of Ballet in Washington D.C., School of Oregon Ballet Theatre, Pacific Northwest Ballet, San Francisco Ballet, Orlando Ballet Academy, Miami City Ballet, and the Whitman College Ballet Intensive.

-In addition, several graduates of CAB have earned degrees from renowned college dance departments such as the University of Utah and Butler University, and CAB graduates have danced and/or currently are dancing professionally with Colorado Ballet, Ballet Austin, Eugene Ballet, Oregon Ballet Theatre, Ballet Nebraska, Ballet Quadra Cities, Rochester City Ballet, Ballet Vero Beach, Ballet Victoria, Agnieshka Laska Dancers, Paradosi Ballet (Tacoma, WA) and Kim Robards Dance Company (Denver, CO).
+In addition, several graduates of CAB have earned degrees from renowned college dance departments such as the University of Utah and Butler University, and CAB graduates have danced and/or currently are dancing professionally with Minnesota Ballet, Texas Ballet Theatre, Colorado Ballet, Ballet Austin, Eugene Ballet, Oregon Ballet Theatre, American Midwest Ballet, Ballet Quad Cities, Rochester City Ballet, Ballet Vero Beach, Ballet Victoria, Agnieshka Laska Dancers, Paradosi Ballet (Tacoma, WA) and Kim Robards Dance Company (Denver, CO).